ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 1. The system displays the packets with the fields as shown here ”Registration ID, Registration Type, Resident Name, Operator ID, Operator Name”
 1. The system displays error messages in case of any errors

-#### C. Registration client, enables a supervisor to approve data packets.
+#### C. Registration client enables a supervisor to approve data packets.
 1. The system allows a Supervisor to view packets in “Pending approval” status or “On hold”
-1. The supervisor can view the following fields :”(Packet ID, New Status = Approved, Approver ID)”
+1. The supervisor can view the following fields: “(Packet ID, New Status = Approved, Approver ID)”
-1. The supervisor can then change the packet status to “ Approve”, “Reject” or “On hold”
+1. The supervisor can then change the packet status to “Approve”, “Reject” or “On hold”
 1. The system displays error messages in case of any errors
 1. The system ensures that the rejected packets and the packets that have been put on hold should not appear in the approval list again